ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 }
 ```

-The `TableColumn` class would be updated to support other features not covered in this HLD such as sorting and grouping.
+_Note: The `TableColumn` class may be updated to support other features not covered in this HLD such as sorting and grouping._

 Given the above class, a series of column providers to handle basic use cases can be written within Nimble.
 For example, the `TableColumn` implementation we could create for rendering data as a read-only `NimbleTextField` could look like this: